Murad Hasan: Career

-Controversies
+Controversies and fallout

-On 13 October 2021, at a press conference Hasan said -"Islam is not the state religion, I do believe it.
+On 13 October 2021, at a press conference Hasan said - "Islam is not the state religion, I do believe it.
 We will soon take measures to remove Islam as a state religion from the constitution of Bangladesh."
 Over the remark other political parties and religious groups of Bangladesh got outraged and demanded his termination.

 On 2 December 2021, at an online talk-show, Hasan made vulgar, sexual and racist remarks about Tarique Rahman and his daughter Zaima Rahman, on the issue of taking the lead of Bangladesh Nationalist Party (BNP).
-For the indecent remarks, BNP's leaders demanded for Hasan's resignation to the government of Bangladesh.
-On 5 December, an audio call record, of Hasan with Bangladeshi actress Mahiya Mahi went viral on social-media, where Hasan was making sexual remarks on Mahi's body, asking her to his place and threatening to rape her.
+For the indecent remarks, BNP leaders demanded for Hasan's resignation to the government of Bangladesh.

+On 5 December 2021, an audio call record, of Hasan with Bangladeshi actress Mahiya Mahi went viral on social-media, where Hasan was heard making sexual remarks on Mahi's body, asking her to come over to his place and threatening to rape her.
 For the audio call record netizens started to call him as Murad Takla (lit.
 A bald person named Murad).
 Over the call-record scandal and the remarks about Tarique Rahman and his daughter, on 6 December, PM Sheikh Hasina ordered Hasan to resign from his position of State Minister of Information.
 The next day, on 7 December, he resigned from his position citing personal reasons in the resignation letter submitted to the Prime Minister's office.
 He left for Canada on early 10 December but he was denied entry by the Canada Border Services Agency.
 After also getting denied entry to the United Arab Emirates, he returned to Dhaka on 12 December.

-After the event, Hero Alom published several parody songs about Murad Hasan.
+After the event, Hero Alom published several parody songs about Hasan.

+On 26 November 2023, Awami League announced the final list of its 298 candidates to contest the 2024 national election which did not include Hasan.